Non-stop flights to Seoul (ICN)

 Flights from Taiwan to Seoul

-From Kaohsiung, there are 4 airlines that have direct services to Seoul, which are China Airlines (SkyTeam), EVA Air (Star Alliance), Jeju Air and Tway Air.
+From Kaohsiung, direct flights are offered by China Airlines (SkyTeam), EVA Air (Star Alliance) and Tway Air.

-From Taipei, airlines that operate direct flights are Asiana Airlines (Star Alliance), Cathay Pacific (Oneworld), China Airlines (SkyTeam), EVA Air (Star Alliance), Jeju Air, Jin Air, Korean Air (SkyTeam), Scoot, Thai Airways (Star Alliance), Tigerair and Uni Air.
+From Taipei, airlines that operate direct flights are Asiana Airlines (Star Alliance), China Airlines (SkyTeam), Eastar Jet, EVA Air (Star Alliance), Jeju Air, Jin Air, Korean Air (SkyTeam), Scoot and Tigerair.

 Flights from Thailand to Seoul

-From Chiang Mai, you can fly non-stop with Jeju Air or Korean Air (SkyTeam).
+From Phuket, you can fly non-stop with Jin Air or Korean Air (SkyTeam).

 Flights from Turkey to Seoul

-Istanbul is the only city in Turkey with direct flights to Seoul.
+In Turkey, the only airport that has a direct connection to Seoul is Istanbul.
 From Istanbul, direct flights are offered by Asiana Airlines (Star Alliance), Korean Air (SkyTeam) and Turkish Airlines (Star Alliance).

 Flights from United Arab Emirates to Seoul